A session that an app uses to authenticate a user through a web service.

 - iOS 12.0+

-The callback URL usually has a custom URL scheme.
-For the app to receive the callback URL, it needs to either register the custom URL scheme in the app’s Information Property List file, or set the callbackURLScheme argument in the
+The callback URL typically uses a custom URL scheme.
+For your app to receive the callback URL, either register the custom URL scheme in the app’s Information Property List file, or set the callbackURLScheme argument in the

-The app can cancel the session by calling
+The app can cancel the session by calling the

 cancel() method.
 This dismisses the view controller showing the web service’s login page.